-PLCH is usually identified in young adults (20-40 years of age).
+Unlike systemic Langerhans cell histiocytosis or that confined to bone (eosinophilic granuloma) which is seen in pediatric population, pulmonary LCH is usually identified in young adults (20-40 years of age).
 A history of current or previous cigarette smoking is identified in up to 95% of cases 1,4.
-It is a rare disorder with no well-established gender predilection, which appears to be more common in Caucasian populations 4.
+It is a rare disorder with no well established gender predilection, which appears to be more common in Caucasian populations 4.

 Presentation is usually with dyspnea or a non-productive cough.
 Other symptoms include constitutional symptoms (fatigue and weight loss), pleuritic chest pain, or spontaneous pneumothorax 1,4.
 Up to a quarter of patients are asymptomatic.

-Langerhans cells proliferate in the bronchiolar and bronchial epithelium, forming granulomas.
+There is proliferation of Langerhans cells in the bronchiolar and bronchial epithelium, forming granulomas.
 It is postulated that as these cellular granulomas evolve, peripheral fibrosis forms resulting in traction on the central bronchiole which becomes cyst-like 3.
 This explains the presumed evolution from nodule, through cavitating nodule and thick walled cysts, to the 'stable' thin-walled cysts 3,4.
 An immune-mediated mechanism has been postulated, although an inciting agent has not been isolated 4.
 This proliferation is accompanied by inflammation and granuloma formation.
-Electron microscopy may reveal characteristic Birbeck granules 1,2.
+Electron microscopy may reveal characteristic Birbeck granules 1-2.

-As is usually the case, CT and especially HRCT is superior to plain chest radiography in identifying both the reticulonodular opacities and cysts 1,3,4.
-Distribution is the key in differentiating PLCH from other cystic lung diseases with predilection for the mid and upper zones and regional sparing of the costophrenic recesses, anterior right middle lobe and lingula left upper lobe 1,3,4.
+As is usually the case, CT and especially HRCT is superior to plain chest radiography in identifying both the reticulonodular opacities and cysts 1,3-4.
+Distribution is the key in differentiating PLCH from other cystic lung disease with predilection for the mid and upper zones and regional sparing of the costophrenic recesses, anterior right middle lobe and lingula left upper lobe.1,3-4

 - more pronounced early in the disease